Duke-GCB/bespin-webapp-docker/README.md

 bespin-webapp-docker
 ====================

-Dockerfile and docker-compose script for running bespin-api and bespin-ui
+Dockerfile and docker-compose script for running bespin-api with bespin-ui

 # Usage

-The Dockerfile contained in web is used to build an image containing the Django (backend) and Ember (frontend) applications, hosted by a single Apache httpd server.
+The Dockerfile contained in web is used to build an image containing the Django (backend), hosted by Apache httpd.
+The Ember frontend application is not included in the image, but should be downloaded from its release and mounted at `/srv/ui/`

 It also includes a docker-compose file that can deploy the image and its backing Postgres database

 1. Create files `bespin-database.env` and `bespin-web.env`, based on the `.sample` files.
 2. Create self signed certificates:
 ```
 mkdir certs
 cd certs